Counselling for Better Self Esteem

 When we are not able to do something, we are encouraged to try again, and not let the failure get us down.
 When we make a mistake, we are neither berated nor humiliated.
 Rather, we are encouraged to evaluate the consequences, and use the opportunity to learn.

 Insecurity, self-doubt and poor self-image

-As adults, in the business and the “busy-ness” of living life, it is easy to forget how much we have accomplished.
-We feel defeated when we don’t get what we want, and we judge and criticise ourselves on a single and temporary “setback” on our path to “success”.
+As adults, in the business and the “busy-ness” of living life, we forget how much we have accomplished.
+We feel defeated when we don’t get what we want.
+Moreover, we judge and criticise ourselves on a single and temporary “setback” on our path to “success”.

-It is all too common to compare ourselves to our neighbours, or our colleagues, and envy their bigger house, nicer car, or more successful life.
+We often compare ourselves to our neighbours, or our colleagues.
+Perhaps we envy their bigger house, nicer car, or more successful life.
 Sometimes we beat ourselves up when we are not able to meet the expectations or dreams of our parents.
 Sometimes we simply forget to love ourselves.

-When insecurity and self-doubt takes over, our relationships are quite often affected.
+Our relationships are quite often affected when insecurity and self-doubt takes over.
 Our inability to feel confident about ourselves, our lack of belief in our capabilities, and our diminished self-worth, takes its toll on the people we love.
-Additionally, our work could suffer, our career paths are threatened, and our future may seem bleak.
+Additionally, our work suffer, our career paths threatened, and our future seem bleak.